glolichen/lios/journal.md

 To compile assembly programs with NASM: `nasm -felf64 [FILE].s` to assembly then `ld [FILE].o -o [FILE]` to link, optionally `./[FILE]` to execute.

 Basic program loading works now.
 See `crash.s` - it tries to execute the privileged `cli` and `hlt` instructions, which of course is not allowed for user mode programs.
 After loading the program the OS immediately crashes with a general protection fault, which is exactly what we want to happen.

+For future me: it is recommended to open two extra terminals.
+One should be used to mount and unmount the disk.
+After running `sudo losetup -Pf --show disk.img` to set up the loop device, change directory to `/home/jayden/Desktop/Programs/os`.
+Mount the disk with `sudo mount /dev/loop0p1 disk/`. **After making changes to the disk image by copying new programs, make sure to unmount the disk with `sudo umount /dev/loop0p1`!!** Otherwise the changes will not be written!!

+The other should be in `/home/jayden/Desktop/Programs/os/programs` where programs can be assembled and linked easily with one command: `nasm -felf64 [FILE].s && ld [FILE].o -o [FILE]`.
+Copy to the disk with `sudo cp [FILE] ../disk/[FILE]`.

 ## Switch to User Mode / Ring 3